 What are the fixed capital costs for an imaging center?

-So, we will begin with the fixed costs, What are the most considerable fixed costs of an imaging center?
-Of course, these include the building that houses the equipment and staff as well as the imaging machines that make up the imaging center.
+So, we will begin with fixed expenses.
+What are the most considerable fixed costs of an imaging center?
+Of course, these include the building that houses the equipment and staff and the imaging machines that make up the imaging center.
 Concerning the structure, we will assume that it is around 5000 square feet.
 So, how much is it annually to pay for an average space measuring 5000 square feet?
-Well, it turns out I was able to find the average cost per square foot of retail as well as industrial space throughout the country.
-Based upon the chart on the realtors website, the average industrial area would measure 6.92 per square foot, and the average retail space would be 17.12 per square foot.
+It turns out I was able to find the average cost per square foot of retail and industrial space throughout the country.
+Based on the realtors website chart, the average industrial area would measure 6.92 per square foot, and the average retail space would be 17.12 per square foot.
 The building we would need could be in an industrial space but would need to be accessible to customers, so let’s make our cost 10 dollars per square foot or 50,000 dollars per year.

 Not only do we need to pay for the building, but we also need to renovate the building before beginning our center.
-Designing the building would involve spending on an architect to create the renovations.
-Figure on another 20% of the cost of the building or 100,000 dollars.
+Designing the construction would involve spending on an architect to create the renovations—figure on another 20% of the building’s cost or 100,000 dollars.
 Let’s amortize over ten years and say that it will cost around an additional 12,000 dollars per year.

 Then, of course, we need to pay property taxes.
-So let’s figure that the number is around 2% of the price per year or 10,000 dollars.
-Also, we need to insure the building and the business.
+Let’s figure that the number is around 2% of the price per year or 10,000 dollars.
+Also, we need to insure the building and business.
 Let’s tack on another 10,000 for good measure.

-Moreover, finally, the building and practice need to be certified and inspected.
+Moreover, finally, the structure and practice need to be certified and inspected.
 So, let’s add another 10,000 dollars.

 Total= 82,000 dollars per year